gomtl/golangmontreal.org/content/sponsorship.md

 project leaders, artists and service providers.

-Our main events are the _Golang Montréal meetups_, some mini-conferences that occur each 4 to 6 weeks.
-Conferences happen during the week, on evenings, and last about 2 hours.
-They feature talks from 5 to 45 minutes that cover a broad ranges of subjects, and address different expertise levels to keep everyone interested.
+Our main events are the _Golang Montréal meetups_, some mini-conferences that occur every 4 to 6 weeks.
+They take place during week-day evenings, and usually last about 2 hours.
+Featured, are, 5 to 45 minutes talks that cover a broad range of subjects and cater to people of all skill set levels: newcomers as well as experts.

 ### Attendees

-We attract Go enthusiasts, from beginners to advanced.
-We expect around 30-50 attendees at each meetups.
-The startup community is well represented as Go is considered more and more when building new companies.
-Several company CTOs are also known to come around.
+We attract Go enthusiasts, beginners & specialists alike.
+We expect to have 30-50 attendees at our meetups.
+The startup community is considering Go, more and more, when building new companies.
+Several established company CTOs are also known to have come around.

 ### Why sponsor

-We have a strong commitment to the exposure of our sponsors.
-Sponsorships helps us to keep the events free of charge which is a key point of our success.
+Sponsorships help us keep the events free of charge, essential for our success.

 By sponsoring Golang Montréal, you will: